How to Resolve a Cheque Bounce Disputes: Legal Remedies under Section 138

 Conclusion

 This case shows how important it is to act quickly in cheque bounce situations, especially when goods aren’t delivered.
-With the right legal help, the client can resolve the issue and protect their relative from legal trouble.
+With the right legal help of bounced cheque, the client can resolve the issue and protect their relative from legal trouble.